arcus/education_modules/git_cli_vs_gui/git_cli_vs_gui.md

 mode: Textbook
 title: Git Command Line Interface versus Graphical User Interface
 comment:  Compare the two ways of interacting with Git to decide which is best for you.
-long_description: You can use Git using a command line interface (CLI) and typing commands, and you can also use Git using graphical user interface software which is optimized for point-and-click.
+long_description: There are two ways of using Git: (1) typing commands on a command line interface (CLI) or (2) clicking through options on a graphical user interface (GUI) software.
 This module will compare and contrast these two options to help you decide how to use Git in your work.
 estimated_time_in_minutes: 45

 @pre_reqs